 "Of course we do," he said.
 "But I need to make sure you are cared for as well.
 If you want for Remus to have a job-" he looked over at Harry, who nodded, "Then I will watch you in the mornings, at least for now."

 "You will?"
 Harry said, excitement edging into his voice.

 "Of course I will," Loki said, setting the glass to rights and returning the liquid to it.

 "We'll see how it goes," Remus said, and Harry whooped.

 "Minister Loki, of the United Kingdom," Kaiserin Graf said, as he entered the room, golden horns throwing reflected light across the hall.
 "Thank you for finally deigning to meet with us."

-He surveyed the room- it was smaller than the ICW room but tiered the same way and lit with the blinding reflected light of the snow through the window.
-The tiers themselves were full of witches and wizards, representatives of different countries, most of them from Europe.
-Norway, Bulgaria, Iberia, Spain… Their faces were shadowy to make out, but none of them looked particularly pleased.
+He surveyed the room- a full contingent of the European ICW stood on the tiers of the antechamber.
+Bright light slanted through the window, reflecting off the snowcapped mountains.
+The tiers were full of witches and wizards, representatives of different countries.
+Norway, Bulgaria, Iberia, Spain… Their faces were shadowy to make out, but none of them looked particularly pleased to see him.